Chickamauga campaign: Battle of Davis's Cross Roads 10-11 September 1863

+Battle of Chickamauga 19-20 September 1863

 Believing that Thomas L. Crittenden's XXI Corps was isolated from the rest of the Union army, Bragg ordered his army to concentrate near Lee's and Gordon's Mills; however, Rosecrans had been concentrating his army along Chickamauga Creek.
 Detachments from Thomas' Corps and Confederate cavalry collided on September 19, with both commanders feeding reinforcements into the engagement.
 The day ended without a clear victory by either side.
 The next day, Bragg ordered attacks in an echelon formation starting with the left flank at dawn but Polk, commanding the Confederate left wing, failed to properly supervise his command.
 The attacks began four hours late and failed to dislodge the Union army from its positions.
 Shortly after 11 a.m., an attack by Longstreet's corps struck a gap in the Union line, routing most of the Union army.
 Thomas formed his corps on Snodgrass Hill and held off further Confederate attacks for the remainder of the afternoon before retreating back to Chattanooga near sundown.

 Aftermath

 Rosecrans retreated into Chattanooga after the battle of Chickamauga.
 Reinforcements were sent from the Army of the Tennessee and the Army of the Potomac.
 Both Crittenden and Alexander McCook, commander of the XX Corps, were replaced on September 28 for alleged misconduct at Chickamauga, although they were both cleared of the charge.
 U.S. Grant, recently made commander of the Military Division of the Mississippi and placed in command of the Union forces near Chattanooga, decided to replace Rosecrans with Thomas on October 19.

 At the time of Chickamauga, the Army of Tennessee was suffering from a shortage of food and of wagons to transport supplies; it also lacked pontoon bridges to cross the Tennessee River.
 Bragg consequently decided to lay siege to the Union army.
 The Confederates occupied Missionary Ridge and spread a picket line along the south bank of the river towards Alabama.
 Fire from Confederate sharpshooters prevented supply wagons from reaching Chattanooga.
+The Union response to the siege initiated the Chattanooga campaign which lasted for the remainder of 1863 and ultimately drove Confederate forces from Tennessee.